tswow/tswow/README.md

 - Modding Veterans - TSWoW is primarily aimed at making modding more efficient and powerful.
 You will very fast realize the power of improving your workflow using programming instead of GUIs.

 TSWoW is a **programming environment**, and the language we use is _TypeScript_.
 This is among the easier languages to learn, and is very similar to Java, C#, JavaScript, Python etc. If you know any of those, you can probably learn TSWoW by just following the crash course.
 However, if any of the following is foreign to you then you might want to review them before you get started:

 - Integrated development environment (IDE)
 - JSON
 - Functions, objects, classes, methods
 - Callback functions / Delegates
 - Command-line interface

+## Regarding AzerothCore

+The AzerothCore files in this repository are not for users, they are only intended to ease further development as has been requested by AC maintainers.
+Please do not interpret their inclusion here as a commitment to its development on our part.

+**TSWoW is currently nowhere close to compatible with AzerothCore.**

 ## Links for getting started